hatchet-dev/hatchet-infra-examples/self-hosting/cloudkms/README.md

 # Configuring CloudKMS with Hatchet

-By default, Hatchet uses public/private keysets for encryption which are generated from a single master key.
-These keysets can alternatively be generated from CloudKMS via envelope encryption.
+By default, Hatchet uses public/private keysets for JWT generation which are generated from a single master key, along with a key for sensitive data encryption.
+These keysets can alternatively be generated from CloudKMS key.

 This Terraform modules sets up a CloudKMS keyring and key and creates a service account for Hatchet with permissions to use that key for encryption and decryption.